ADAS Radar Sensor Guide: Automotive Radar and How it Works

 Radar systems emit radio waves, a type of electromagnetic energy that can be sent into the air.
 These signals travel at the speed of light.
 These waves reflect back fromobjects in the radar’s path and are processed by the radar receiver.
 These returned pulses enable the radar to determine the distance and position of objects, relative to the radar system’s position.

-ADAS radars are automotive radar sensors mounted to vehicles to ultimately provide drivers with safety alerts and enable safety maneuvers like Automatic Emergency Braking, Adaptive Cruise Control, Cross-Traffic Alert, and Blind Spot Monitoring.
+ADAS radar is an automotive radar sensor mounted to vehicles to ultimately provide drivers with safety alerts and enable safety maneuvers like Automatic Emergency Braking, Adaptive Cruise Control, Cross-Traffic Alert, and Blind Spot Monitoring.

 ADAS Radar Sensor